Paris Hotels 2026: 49 Real Stays From £78

 Generator Paris on Canal Saint-Martin is the most social hotel in the city for solo travellers — the rooftop bar, the lively common areas, and the mix of private rooms and dormitories create a natural meeting environment that the more formal hotels deliberately avoid.
 This is where young, design-conscious solo travellers actually stay.

 Hôtel des Grands Boulevards suits solo travellers with a higher budget who want a social boutique atmosphere rather than a formal Palace.
-The garden bar is a neighbourhood destination — you'll meet people who aren't staying at the hotel.
+On a strict budget, Mama Shelter Paris East in Belleville (from ~£123) is the Starck-designed, deliberately social choice — the garden bar is a neighbourhood destination — you'll meet people who aren't staying at the hotel.

 Best Paris Hotels for an Eiffel Tower View